mingdeyu/dgpsi-R/README.md

 The R package `dgpsi` provides R interface to Python package [`dgpsi`](https://github.com/mingdeyu/DGP) for deep and linked Gaussian process emulations.

+> **Hassle-free Python Setup**
-**You don't need prior knowledge of Python to start using the package, all you need is a single click in R (see [Installation](#installation) section below) that automatically installs and activates the Python environment required to initialize the package!**
+> You don't need prior knowledge of Python to start using the package, all you need is a single click in R (see [Installation](#installation) section below) that automatically installs and activates the Python environment required to initialize the package!**

 ## Features
 `dgpsi` currently has following features: